gyroflow/gyroflow-docs/docs/logging/gcsv.md

 * `vendor` can contain the vendor or developer
 * `videofilename` is the name of the corresponding video file.
 Normally the `.gcsv` file name already matches, but this insures the information is kept if the filename changes.
 * `lensprofile` is the unique name of the lens preset and vendor folder.
 If it matches a lens profile in the [database](https://github.com/gyroflow/gyroflow/tree/master/resources/camera_presets) it is automatically selected during loading.
+* `lens_info` is additional information about the lens/field of view not available in the metadata.
+This could be `wide`, `normal`, `narrow` for different FOV settings, `linear` for lens distortion correction.
+Most relevant for action cameras with different crop settings.
 * `frame_readout_time` is the time in milliseconds it takes to capture a full video frame using rolling shutter.
 This is used for rolling shutter correction.
 * `frame_readout_direction` is the direction of the readout.
 Most cameras with rolling shutter capture the top of the frame first.
 Note that Gyroflow currently only supports correcting 0 and 1.
 	- 0: Top to bottom